keanlee/Openstack-DevOps/README.md

 # Openstack-test
-This Repository just for openstack test
+This Repository just for openstack depoly